davidbalbert/Watt/StandardKeyBindingResponder/README.md

 4. Implement `InitializableFromAffinity`, `InitializableFromGranularity` and `NavigableSelection` for your affinity, granularity, and selection types.
 5. Use the methods on `SelectionNavigation` to derive new selections from your existing selections.

+If you're adding StandardKeyBindingResponder to your project [KeyBinding Inspector](https://github.com/davidbalbert/KeyBinding-Inspector) might be helpful for testing.

 **Note**: StandardKeyBindingResponder is very young and its API is not final.

 ## Future direction